Skip to main content

 About

-VERGE:Lost chapter is a single player action adventure game.
+VERGE:Lost chapter is a single player and multiplayer shooter game with horror, historical and violence themes.
 It was developed by GDNomaD and was released on October 1, 2015.
 It received neutral reviews from players.

 Skip User Reviews